DrakeLab/miller-tb-assortativity/README.md

 ### Checklist:

+* literature review on assortativity in social networks
 * decide on data source for assortativity across countries
-* decide on how to simulate assorted networks
+* decide on how to model assorted networks
-* decide on how to simulate epidemics on networks
+* decide on how to model epidemics on networks
-* decide on model for epidemic simulations
-* pilot study on small number of networks
+* pilot study on small number or size of networks
-* preliminary plot of correlation across country data
-* once these decision have been made, develop next study checklist

 ### Protocol changes:

 * [bullet list of changes to protocols with reasons for each change]